Practical AI support for partners, BD and marketing teams who want stronger commercial outcomes – not simply more noise about tools.

 For partners, BD leaders, marketing teams and senior business professionals in law firms who want to use AI with greater confidence, judgement and commercial relevance.

-Wilson Levy's work is built around a three-layer offer system: Partner Advisory for senior leaders, the AI-Enabled BD & Marketing Acceleration Workshop for teams, and Catching Up for wider capability-building.
-Each can stand alone, but together they create a clear path from confidence-building to revenue-supporting application.
+Wilson Levy's work is built around three connected layers: fractional BD and AI enablement on retainer for senior leaders and firms, the AI-Enabled BD & Marketing Acceleration Workshop for teams, and Catching Up – books, workshops and the AI Clarity Call – for wider capability-building and individual adoption.
+Each can stand alone, but together they create a clear path from individual confidence to firm-level commercial application.

 Outcomes across all three offers

-A clearer view of where AI fits in your practice, team or firm – and where it does not.
+A prioritised, firm-specific view of where AI directly supports fee growth – and where it does not belong.

 A practical bridge between individual confidence-building and firm-level commercial application.